Looport/Millennium-Falcon/readme.md

 doctl kubernetes cluster kubeconfig save <context-id>

 # 🚨 Verify.
 Now all kubectl command references to this context
-# ☢️ This is very important, because you could accidentally corrupt to the wrong cluster
+# ☢️ This is very important because you may accidentally damage the wrong cluster
 kubectl config get-contexts
 kubectl cluster-info
 kubectl get nodes